 - Processing speed

 - Wifi vs cellular connectivity

 1. Apple iPad Pro

 The Apple iPad Pro is the most extra tablet option for teachers, but that makes it perfect for those who use their tablet for everything from projects to grading.
-It has a large, 11-inch screen with Liquid Retina display that runs all of the way from edge-to-edge.
-The iPad Pro also has an A12X Bionic chip that even includes a Neural Engine so that you have the best processor available.
+It has a large, 12.9-inch screen with Liquid Retina display that runs all of the way from edge-to-edge.
+The iPad Pro also has an A12Z Bionic chip that even includes a Neural Engine so that you have the best processor available.

-Instead of stereo speakers, the iPad Pro offers 4 speakers in addition to the same 10 hour battery life that you'll find with all of the iPad models.
+Instead of stereo speakers, the iPad Pro offers 4 speakers and five studio-quality microphones in addition to the same 10 hour battery life that you’ll find with all of the iPad models.
 It can connect to a wifi network or through a cellular data plan, too.
-With the iPad Pro, you won't be limited to fingerprint recognition, since it has Face ID to ensure secure authentication and connection with Apple Pay.
+With the iPad Pro, you won’t be limited to fingerprint recognition, since it has Face ID to ensure secure authentication and connection with Apple Pay.

 The battery life on this tablet should last all day, since it’s good for up to 10 hours, and the stereo speakers will let students play back audio projects for the group to hear.
 One of the best features of this tablet is the camera set up.
 It has a standard 8MP camera on the back of the iPad that can be used for filming or snapping still photos, but it also has a second camera on the front of the iPad.
 The front camera is a 2MP camera, but it is HD and should adequately capture selfies and work for video conferencing.